embroider-build/embroider/docs/porting-addons-to-v2.md

 Traditionally, an Ember addon is a single NPM package that combines both the actual addon code _and_ a "dummy" app for hosting tests and docs.
 This was [problematic for several reasons](https://github.com/ember-cli/rfcs/issues/119).
 V2 addons instead require clean separation between addon and app, so you're going to be working with more than one distinct NPM package: one for the addon, one for the test-app, and optionally one for the documentation site.

-Our recommended way to manage these multiple packages is using a monorepo, via Yarn Workspaces or NPM Workspaces.
+Our recommended way to manage these multiple packages is using a monorepo, via Yarn, NPM, or PNPM Workspaces.
 The example in this guide assumes a Yarn Workspaces monorepo.

 ## Part 1: Separate Addon from Dummy App